benchristelcom/benchristelcom.github.io/src/web-gallery/index.md

 ### Retro

 - [Bastion](https://bastionhome.github.io/)
-- [Satyrs.eu](https://satyrs.eu/) - Xanthe is probably one of the best CSS developers out there.
+- [Satyrs.eu](https://satyrs.eu/) - This site has glorious typography.
+Xanthe is probably one of the best CSS developers out there.
 I learn something new every time I read their code.
+- [eev.ee](https://eev.ee/) - very nice colors and subtle textures.

 ## Generally Pleasant